 Today we’ll focus on the essential tools that each Software as a Service company needs to have in order to have… well, order.
 It’s not just a matter of setting up the right processes and having the right people on board.
 They say that ‘a craftsman is only as good as his tools’ so let’s take a closer look at the 5 following must-have tools for SaaS companies.
+All can be integrated with the system for time tracking in SaaS companies.

 While the struggles and challenges SaaS companies are facing haven’t changed radically in the last few years (maybe besides 2018s GDPR-maggedon) the tools that help you mitigate these challenges do evolve.
 Here’s our take on the tools already considered as industry standards in 2019.